Agile Project Management and Its Impact

 Scrum provides an excellent team based approach to allow work to be prioritized and delivered, using the concept of a constantly evolving “backlog” to provide the team’s workload.
 The strength of Scrum is its simplicity, and since it is so easy to describe and to start to use, this has driven its popularity to date.

-However in Scrum, there is no concept of a project, simply a Product Backlog of work to be done.
-For those wishing to scale Scrum to work as a corporate-wide Agile approach, or to use it for management of projects and releases, there is usually significant extra work needed to overlay the project/release concept onto the basic Scrum process.
+However, in Scrum, there is no concept of a project, simply a Product Backlog of work to be done.
+For those wishing to scale Scrum to work as a corporate-wide Agile approach, or to use it for the management of projects and releases, there is usually significant extra work needed to overlay the project/release concept onto the basic Scrum process.
 Scrum does offer a very simple version of corporate-wide Scrum (referred to as “Scrum of Scrums”), but in the complex corporate world, there is little confidence in the successful practical application of this.

 Scrum is also often combined with DSDM Atern, where Scrum is used at the development team level, and DSDM Atern sits above the team to position the work within a project and to provide the project management elements.
+Refer ‘Roadmap to Become a Certified Scrum Master’ ebook to learn more about the Scrum methodology.

 Lean – an approach which originated in the Toyota manufacturing environment in the 1940s.
 Lean drives work to be done in an efficient way through its main principle of “Eliminate Waste”.
 In practice, this means avoiding anything that does not produce value for the customer.
 Examples of Lean thinking are “don’t do all detailed analysis up front, because it will change/some will not progress to delivery” and “test throughout, then you don’t waste time working on things that do not fit the business”.
-A lean approach can be applied at development level, but it is also often used at the organizational level.
+A lean approach can be applied at the development level, but it is also often used at the organizational level.
 Lean is often used in conjunction with other Agile approaches, since it is complementary to most of them, e.g. Lean and DSDM Atern, Lean and Scrum, Lean and XP.

 For more than a decade, agile project management has been used and it wonderfully continues to grow in popularity.
 It is one effective methodology.